ladisk/mwdi/readme.rst

 Simple example
 ---------------

-A simple example on how to generate random signals on PSD basis:
+A simple example how to identify damping using MWDI method:

 .. code-block:: python